Servoy/electron/README.md

 ## License

-This project is licensed under NPOSL-3.0.
-A short summary of this license is:
+This project is licensed under the MIT License - see the LICENSE.md file for details

-It can only be used as non-profit
-Your code must be open-source, even modifications of the code